Responsible Sourcing

 Eco-friendly Product

 Eco-friendly products are considered when sourcing.
-For example, energy-saving labels, Forest Stewardship Council (FSC) certified paper products, and lower-footprint construction and utility products where applicable.
-The FSC-certified products are used across 9 hotels in Thailand, both Dusit Thani College campuses, Le Cordon Bleu Dusit, The Food School, and Baan Dusit Thani.
+Key applications include energy-saving device, Forest Stewardship Council (FSC) certified products, and lower-footprint construction and utility products where applicable.